 - scent: /s/ because it is followed by e (so the sc acts like ss)

 - since: digraph ce is /s/ because the c is followed by e

 - accuse: both /k/ because neither is followed by e, i or y (akkuse)

 - accent: first is /k/ but second is /s/ (ak-sent)

 - static: /k/ because it is not followed by e, i or y

 Although the "Rule of c" is generally reliable, this is English, so there are some exceptions.
 In the United States, they are relatively few.
 "Soccer" would be pronounced sokser if it followed the rule and "muscle" would be muskle.
 And in British English, you will encounter a few spellings like "sceptic" whereas we in the US have changed the spelling to "skeptic" to comport with the rule.

 Also, to follow the rule we even add the letter "k" to words like picnic and panic when adding a suffix starting with "e," "i" or "y," so we have picnicking, panicked and panicky.

 The "Rule of c" can also be useful for spelling because it is so reliable.
 It turns out that we generally use the letter "k" when the letter "c" won't work because of this rule.

-Next, The Sounds of the Letter g goes over a similar phonics rule for the letter "g," but also explains why it is less important to teach it.
-Or, you might prefer to look ever the OnTrack Reading Advanced Code Phonics Workbook that incorporates all of the lessons found in this section, and much more.
+The Sounds of the Letter g goes over a similar phonics rule for the letter "g," but explains why it is less important to teach it.
+Also, be aware that the OnTrack Reading Advanced Code Phonics Workbook incorporates most of the lessons found in this section, and much more.